Sacred Guru, Sacred Clown

 Heyoka- Sacred Clown of the Lakota People

-The clown wearing the red nose represents the idea that when we become too identified with our personas, our experiences and our stories, we can become overly attached and serious.
-We become heavy, weighed down and armoured in our constructs.
+The clown wearing the red nose represents the idea that when we become too identified with our personas, our experiences, and our stories, we can become overly attached and serious.
+We become heavy, weighed down, and armored in our constructs.

 The sacred clown is not there to poke fun at any of this but rather to remind us to lighten up, dance in the face of change and let go of our need to control.
 The ability to laugh at ourselves and our foibles is a high-level spiritual practice.